sibalea/Python_API-challenge/README.md

 Module 6 assignment
 Chatgpt.com; stackoverflow; OpenweatherMap API, Geoapify documentation were used to complete the project.

-Adding Module4 assignment done with the expertise of [@rosericazondekon](https://github.com/rosericazondekon).
+Adding Module 6 assignment done with the expertise of [@rosericazondekon](https://github.com/rosericazondekon).

 Main Scripts:
 1. `WeatherPy.ipynb`